Presidential Health Directives for the Ohio University Issued Pursuant to Interim Policy 44.102

 1. Face Coverings

-- Outdoors: Individuals are not required to wear masks outdoors, regardless of vaccination status, except for when entering, exiting, or waiting in line to enter any building on OHIO campuses.
-The University advises those who are unvaccinated to wear a mask if physical distancing of six feet cannot be maintained in crowded outdoor settings, or during activities that involve sustained close contact with other people.
-Under certain circumstances outdoors where the likelihood of transmission is increased, including but not limited to large events or activities that include individuals in close proximity, the university may require masking.
+- Outdoors: Individuals are not required to wear masks outdoors, regardless of COVID-19 vaccination status, except for when entering, exiting, or waiting in line to enter any building on OHIO campuses.
+The University advises those who are unvaccinated against COVID-19 to wear a mask if physical distancing of six feet cannot be maintained in crowded outdoor settings, or during activities that involve sustained close contact with other people.
+Under certain circumstances outdoors where the likelihood of COVID-19 transmission is increased, including but not limited to large events or activities that include individuals in close proximity, the university may require masking.

 - Indoors: All individuals are required to wear masks in indoor public spaces on OHIO campuses, and on public transportation.
 Students, faculty, and staff should use N95, KN95, KF94 or surgical masks whenever possible, regardless of vaccination status or double mask with a surgical mask if using cloth or handmade masks.